Differentiating between light and heavy

 until you get it!

-A native speaker becomes unintentionally
+A native speaker may notice your

-replace heavy for light sounds.
+replacement of heavy for light sounds.

 a dot under transliterated heavy sounds.